brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ## Environment ConfigMap

-Environment ConfigMap is created in `brigade` namespace where we keep track of all projects we would like to be installed in our environment.
+The Environment ConfigMap is created in the `brigade` namespace where we keep track of all projects we would like to be installed in our environment.
 One ConfigMap is created per environment.

 Sample of data structure: